MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Device-Management/App-Updates.md

 The first version of the app is always pre-packaged in the device during image time.
 The [ApplicationManagement/AllowAllTrustedApps](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#applicationmanagement-allowalltrustedapps) setting should be set for enabling installation of trusted apps.

 ## Using the Microsoft Store
 The Microsoft Store provides unique and secure means to update the IoT Enterprise apps, independent of the OS/OEM Component updates.

 This option is interesting for OEMs who have:
 * **High update frequency**: App update frequency higher than the driver updates and App updates are independent of drivers.
 * **Third-party ISV developers**: Third-party ISV developed app, managed with a different release schedule.

-In this option, the apps that is pre-packaged needs to be Microsoft Store compliant apps (store signed).
+In this option, the apps that are pre-packaged need to be Microsoft Store compliant apps (store signed).

 ### Managing Store app updates
 The following settings on the device side control the updates from Windows Store.